January 28, 2019

-The OMS Survivors’ Banquet combines our January general meeting and our annual mushroom-themed potluck to celebrate the end of the fall season and the camaraderie of mushroom hunting.
+The OMS Survivors’ Banquet is a members-only event (no guests allowed).
+It combines our January general meeting and our annual mushroom-themed potluck to celebrate the end of the fall season and the camaraderie of mushroom hunting.
 It lets members share mushroom and non-mushroom dishes, recipes, photos, and tales from their foraging adventures.

 Although few fresh, edible, wild mushrooms are available in winter, you have a number of options:

 ►Shop Asian markets and specialty stores for dried mushrooms and fresh exotic mushrooms.

 ►Use commercial mushrooms from the grocery store instead of wild mushrooms.